schuhmaj/nasa-breakup-model-cpp/README.md

 # nasa-breakup-model-cpp

+> [!CAUTION]
+> The project **was migrated** to a new repository inside the European Space Agency's GitHub organization: [esa/NASA-breakup-model-cpp](https://github.com/esa/NASA-breakup-model-cpp). **Please refer to the ESA repository** for questions, issues, contributions and the newest updates!

 ![Build and Test](https://github.com/schuhmaj/nasa-breakup-model-cpp/actions/workflows/ctest.yml/badge.svg)

 ### Bachelor's Thesis: Efficient Implementation and Evaluation of the NASA Breakup Model in modern C++